Andrei Bubnov: Arrest and death

-Bubnov was arrested, for the last time, by the NKVD during the Great Purge on 17 October 1937, and expelled from the Party Central Committee in November 1937.
-Records from the time, which were not made public until the 1980s and 1990s, show that he was sentenced to death on 1 August 1938 and shot the same day.
+In October 1937, during the Great Purge, Bubnov arrived at the Kremlin for a meeting of the Central Committee, but was barred by the guards from entering.
+Frightened, he went back to the Commissariat for Education, and heard on the radio that evening that he had been removed from his post of People's Commissar.
+He was arrested by the NKVD a few days later, on 17 October 1937.
+He was then still a member of the Central Committee, which convened on 4 December, and received a message from Stalin saying that Bubnov had confessed to being 'an enemy of the people' and a German spy.
+He was expelled from the Party Central Committee.

+Though the charges were false, Bubnov did confess quite quickly and probably under torture.
+In fact, he became so co-operative that the NKVD put him in the same cell as Pavel Postyshev, who was refusing to incriminate himself, in the hope that Bubnov would help break his resolve.
+On 26 July, Bubnov's name was included in a death list of 138 individuals submitted to Stalin, who ordered them all to be shot.
+After a 20-minute trial on 1 August 1938, he was sentenced to death, and shot the same day.

 The modus operandi of the Soviet regime was often to keep secret the fate of particular purged persons: whether they were sent to internal exile to a labor camp, sent to a psychiatric hospital (in which the regime disguised confinement and drugging as compassionate "health care"), or executed.
 This policy encouraged their families and the general public to believe that they were probably still alive in a camp or hospital somewhere.

-Bubnov was posthumously rehabilitated in February 1956 during the de-Stalinization of the Khrushchev thaw.
+Bubnov was posthumously rehabilitated in March 1956 during the de-Stalinization of the Khrushchev thaw.
 The Soviet government did not make public the lists of the purged persons who had already long been executed.
 Thus, their relatives were often still searching for them in various psychiatric hospitals in the 1970s, as was the case with Bubnov.